mkirlin/wic/README.md

   - Render different views for different fields; name match, city match, etc.

 ### Non-technical
-- Discuss this with Bryan & Michelle and then maybe Kim
+- Discuss this with TDE folks
 - Explain all this:
   - Ruby version
   - System dependencies